valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * proposal
    * proposals
+   * offers (Proposals where a .publishedIn ProposedIntent.reciprocal is false and the ProposedIntent.publishes Intent has a .provider)
+   * requests (Proposals where a .publishedIn ProposedIntent.reciprocal is false and the ProposedIntent.publishes Intent has a .receiver)

-*filters:* inScopeOf, withinLocation (the proposed intents are withinLocation), active (boolean, the current date is within the hasBeginning and hasEnd, inclusive), offer (boolean, the non-reciprocal intents have provider), request (boolean, the non-reciprocal intents have receiver)
+*filters:* inScopeOf, withinLocation (the proposed intents are withinLocation), active (boolean, the current date is within the hasBeginning and hasEnd, inclusive), isOffer (boolean, the non-reciprocal intents have provider), isRequest (boolean, the non-reciprocal intents have receiver)

 *inverse queries:*

+   * publishes (ProposedIntent.publishedIn)
-   * publishes: (ProposedIntent.publishes)
+   * proposedTo (ProposedTo.proposed)

+*other queries:*

+   * isOffer (boolean, true if a .publishedIn ProposedIntent.reciprocal is false and the ProposedIntent.publishes Intent has a .provider)
+   * isRequest (boolean, true if a .publishedIn ProposedIntent.reciprocal is false and the ProposedIntent.publishes Intent has a .receiver)
+   * primaryIntents (.publishes Intents where the self.publishedIn ProposedIntent.reciprocal is false)
+   * reciprocalIntents (.publishes Intents where the self.publishedIn ProposedIntent.reciprocal is true)

 #### Intent